WPGB: As WNRQ

-On August 29, 1995, at 4 p.m., after stunting for a few days with snippets of songs from random genres, as well as redirecting listeners to WDSY, 104.7 flipped to alternative rock, branded as The Revolution 104.7, WNRQ, after modern rock had proven to be the mainstream following its success in other markets.
+On August 29, 1995, at 4 pm, after stunting for a few days with snippets of songs from random genres, as well as redirecting listeners to WDSY, 104.7 flipped to alternative rock, branded as The Revolution 104.7, WNRQ, after modern rock had proven to be the mainstream following its success in other markets.
 The first song on "The Revolution" was "Send Me on My Way" by Pittsburgh band Rusted Root.
 WNRQ was Pittsburgh's second FM alternative station, after WXXP's run from 1985 to 1988.
 The format would only last just shy of one year, due to the station being sold to Secret Communications, then-owner of WXDX, and who wanted to eliminate the overlap between the two stations.

 As WJJJ

 On June 1, 1996, after playing "Killing in the Name" by Rage Against the Machine, 104.7 flipped again, this time to smooth jazz, branding as Smooth Jazz 104.7 (with the WJJJ call letters instituted on June 28, 1996).
 The WJJJ call sign was an obvious nod to WJJZ (106.1 FM) in Philadelphia.

-At 2 p.m. on May 24, 1999, the station flipped to urban oldies, branded as 104.7 The Beat.
+At 2 pm on May 24, 1999, the station flipped to urban oldies, branded as 104.7 The Beat.
 "Pittsburgh's Jammin' Oldies" was widely popular, though management skewed the format towards more current material to attract a broad audience; this didn't help, as the station's ratings began to sink.
 The station changed its slogan to "Pittsburgh's Jammin' Hits" in a half-hearted attempt to attract new listeners, and modified its format towards Urban AC in 2003 to compete against WAMO.

 As WPGB

 On January 2, 2004, the station flipped to a Talk format, branded as NewsTalk 104.7.
 The current WPGB call letters took effect that day.

 During its ten years as a talk station, for most of that time The War Room with Quinn and Rose, a show hosted by longtime Pittsburgh disc jockey Jim Quinn, was flagshipped at WPGB.
 Quinn was dismissed in a contract dispute in November 2013.

 When WPGB was a talk station, its programming was fairly standard for a Clear Channel station of its type, a regional morning show (itself simulcast on several stations throughout northern Appalachia and New England), followed by Glenn Beck, Rush Limbaugh and Sean Hannity, with Dave Ramsey and Andy Dean in the evening hours.
-From 6-8 p.m., Greg Henson hosted a sports talk show featuring interviews other local sports talk show hosts conducted earlier in the day on sister stations.
+From 6-8 pm, Greg Henson hosted a sports talk show featuring interviews other local sports talk show hosts conducted earlier in the day on sister stations.
 Weekday newscasts were supplied by Cleveland station WTAM and Fox News Radio.